-Anti-Bullying Policy Child Protection & Safeguarding Policy Online Safety Policy Behaviour Policy
+Anti-Bullying Policy Child Protection & Safeguarding Policy Online Safety Policy Behaviour Policy Mental Health and Wellbeing Policy

-What is Child on Child Abuse
+What is Child on Child Abuse?

-Child on Child abuse occurs when a child is exploited, bullied and /or harmed by their peers who are the same or a similar age; everyone directly involved with child on child abuse is under the age of 18 which defines the legal definition for a child in England.
+Child on Child abuse occurs when a child is exploited, bullied and /or harmed by their peers who are the same or a similar age; everyone directly involved with child-on-child abuse is under the age of 18 which is the legal definition for a child in England.